TheNeuronProject/ef.qt/README.md

 # Install locally
 cd ef.qt
 npm i -g .

+# To update dependencies after a pull or branch switch, do
+npm i
 ```

 and you are good to go.
 No need for re-install after modification, it works out of the box.